Chart Color Schemes

 Wamboin demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Educational attainment in Wamboin is notably higher than broader benchmarks.
-As of 2016, 43.9% of residents aged 15+ held university qualifications, compared to 21.3% in the rest of NSW and 24.1% in the SA4 region.
-Bachelor degrees were most common at 25.4%, followed by postgraduate qualifications (12.6%) and graduate diplomas (5.9%).
-Vocational credentials were also prevalent, with 30.7% of residents aged 15+ holding such qualifications – advanced diplomas accounted for 11.9% and certificates for 18.8%.
+Specifically, 43.9% of residents aged 15 and above have university qualifications, compared to 21.3% in the rest of NSW and 24.1% in the SA4 region.
+University graduates make up the majority at 25.4%, followed by postgraduate qualifications (12.6%) and graduate diplomas (5.9%).
+Vocational credentials are also prevalent, with 30.7% of residents aged 15 and above holding them - advanced diplomas account for 11.9% and certificates for 18.8%.

-Educational participation was high, with 27.9% of residents enrolled in formal education as of 2016.
-This included 10.2% in primary education, 8.8% in secondary education, and 4.1% pursuing tertiary education.
-Schools appear to be located outside Wamboin's immediate boundaries, requiring families to access educational facilities in neighboring areas.
+Educational participation is high in the area, with 27.9% of residents currently enrolled in formal education.
+This includes 10.2% in primary education, 8.8% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education